Misfits-Rebels-Outcasts/Nodef/README.md

 ### Proposed Idea

-This article/repo proposes using a Node Pipeline for representing the node graph on a mobile device instead of using a flow chart like user interface.
+This article/repo proposes using a Node Pipeline to represent the node graph on a mobile device instead of using a flow chart like user interface.
 It is by no means a complete consideration but with the hope of throwing out some ideas for discussion and testing.

 [Node Pipeline for Node Graph](NodePipeline.md)